Date Posted: March 17, 2023

 SFLA Regional Coordinators develop and improve the effectiveness of SFLA by working with pro-life campus groups, regional pro-life organizations, community members, and encouraging participation in the greater Pro-Life Movement.
 A Regional Coordinator’s work includes, but is not limited to, improving existing groups, recruiting and activating community members, and encouraging student involvement in all 5 Pillars: Effective Education, Industry Impact, Public Policy, Rapid Response, and Supportive Services.
 This position is core to the general operations of SFLA of working with pro-life campus groups and encouraging participation in the Pro-Life Movement.
 We are looking for someone with campus pro-life experience, a passion for abolishing abortion and excellent leadership skills.

-This region is based out of Omaha, NE and covers the region of Nebraska, Kansas, and South Dakota.
+This region is based out of Raleigh, NC and covers North and South Carolina.

 - Create a vision for growth in his/her region.